Hyconolami/Hyconolami/README.md

 ## 🧠 About Me

-🔐 Passionate about building secure, scalable, and compliant IT systems
+🔐 Passionate about building secure scalable and compliant IT systems

 - Experienced in network security, access control, and system analysis